seydx/homebridge-mercedesme/README.md

 * `cars.vin` - **required** : Vehicle Identification Number (VIN)
 * `cars.model` - **not required** : Model of the car (Default: Mercedes)
 * `cars.port` - **required** : Server port for authentication process (e.g. 3000)

+## First start

+After starting the plugin, visit "**http://localhost:PORTFROMCONFIG**" (from the device where the plugin is running) and click on "**Start**".
+If everything works fine, a Token will be generated and stored in your local storage for further access.